Penguins and Real Estate Investing

 Booking Information

-We will be sailing on the Hondius, with OceanWide Expeditions.
+We will be sailing on the Hondius, with Oceanwide Expeditions.
 However, please don’t book directly with them.
-In order to get all of the benefits of this trip, including an extra night in Ushuaia at the start of the trip and access to our private sessions, you will need to book directly with us.
+In order to get all of the benefits of this trip, including an extra night in Ushuaia at the start of the trip and access to our private sessions, you must book directly with us.

-Twin Porthole Cabin: $42,300 USD – We are matching the base pricing charged by OceanWide for this, the most common option.
+Twin Porthole Cabin: $42,500 USD – We are matching the base price charged by Oceanwide for the most common cabin.
 This price is for 2 people, and includes your time on the ship as well as 1 night in the hotel prior to departure.

 Based on availability, other cabin types may be reserved for an additional fee.
-Please reach out if interested in upgrading.
+Please reach out to events @mbc-rei.com if interested in upgrading.

 Note that a 3% fee will be added to credit card charges.
 To avoid this fee, you can pay using ACH.

-We require a down payment of $10,000 to hold a cabin for you, with final payment due approximately 7 months prior to sailing.
+We require a down payment of $10,000 to hold a cabin for you, with final payment due 3 months prior to sailing.

-If we are unable to meet our minimum cabin commitment by XX/XX/2026 we will have to cancel the event.
-If that occurs, we will give you the choice to have your payment fully refunded or have your cabin booked directly with OceanWide if you want to continue with the trip despite the cancellation of our real estate event.
-We recommend you do not book your flights until we have confirmed that we have a sufficient number of guests booked to maintain your flexibility.
+If we are unable to meet our minimum cabin commitment by 09/11/2026 we will have to cancel the event.
+If that occurs, we will give you the choice to have your payment fully refunded or have your cabin booked directly with Oceanwide if you want to continue with the trip despite the cancellation of our real estate event.
+To maintain your flexibility, we recommend you do not book your flights until we have confirmed that we have a sufficient number of guests.

 Additional Expenses